avipars/CS-Resources/data_struct2/README.md

   - is a subgraph of G where V' = V
   - Graph G can be it's own spanning subgraph
   - may have fewer edges than G, but it has to cover all of the vertices of G
+- Connected Vertices
+  - Two vertices are connected if there exists a path between them (undirected graph)
+- Stringly Connected Vertices
+  - Two vertices are connected if there exists a path between them (directed graph)
 - Connected Graph
   - In an undirected graph where there exists a path between every 2 vertices (ie E - B)
 - Strongly Connected Graph